Accessing non-abelian quotients of the Grothendieck-Teichmueller group via elementary tools: Non-abelian quotients of that receive surjective homomorphisms from

 the order of the group $\GT(\K^{(2^{\al})})$ is $2^{2 \al - 2}$.
 Thus inequality \eqref{lower-bound} implies that

 We proved that, for every $\al \in \ZZ_{\ge 2}$, the homomorphism $\Ih_{\K^{(2^{\al})}} : G_{\QQ} \to \GT(\K^{(2^{\al})})$ is surjective. \end{proof}

-Due to Theorem \ref{thm:main}, we now have the first family of non-abelian finite quotients of the original Grothendieck-Teichmueller group $\GTh$ introduced by V. Drinfeld in \cite[Section 4]{Drinfeld}.
+Due to Theorem \ref{thm:main}, we have a new family of non-abelian finite quotients of the original Grothendieck-Teichmueller group $\GTh$ introduced by V. Drinfeld in \cite[Section 4]{Drinfeld}.
 More precisely, \begin{cor} For every $\al \in \ZZ_{\ge 2}$, the finite group $\GT(\K^{(2^{\alpha})})$ is naturally a quotient of $G_{\QQ}$ and a quotient of $\GTh$.
 If $\al \ge 3$, then the group $\GT(\K^{(2^{\alpha})})$ is non-abelian. \end{cor} \begin{proof} The second statement of Theorem \ref{thm:main} implies that the finite group $\GT(\K^{(2^{\alpha})})$ is naturally a quotient of $G_{\QQ}$.

 Since $\Ih_{ \K^{(2^{\alpha})} }$ is the composition of the homomorphisms

 and the homomorphism $\Ih_{ \K^{(2^{\alpha})} }$ is surjective, we conclude that the homomorphism $\GTh \to \GT(\K^{(2^{\alpha})})$ is also surjective.
 Thus the finite group $\GT(\K^{(2^{\alpha})})$ is naturally a quotient of $\GTh$.